Azerbaijan's construction in areas gained in the Second Nagorno-Karabakh War: Kalbajar

 On 23 July 2021, construction began on the construction of a highway linking Toganali, Istisu and Kalbajar.
 The 81-kilometer long highway would connect Goygol District and Kalbajar District.

 On 16 August 16, 2021, the foundation stone for the Murovdag tunnel was laid.
 The tunnel will form part of an 11.6-kilometer highway.

 On 16 August 16, 2021, the foundation stone for a 3.4-kilometer-long tunnel was laid.
 It is planned that the tunnel will be a part of a 72.8-kilometer-long highway that is intended to link Kalbajar with Lachin.
 A second connection between Kalbajar and Lachin districts is also planned - the Istisu–Minkend road.

 Lachin

 Lachin International Airport, is an airport under construction in Lachin, Azerbaijan.
 The construction of the airport began in May 2021 and is expected to be completed in 2024.
 It will be the highest altitude airport in Azerbaijan at 1,700-1,800 meters above sea level.

 Qubadli

 On 25 October 2021, the foundation stone for a highway connecting Khanlig and Qubadli was laid and a substation of Azerenerji in Qubadli was opened.
 On the same day, a 50-meter-high radio and television broadcasting tower was erected in Khanlig village.
 Two 76-kilometer-long power lines (Qubadli-1 and Qubadli-2) were installed from Shukurbayli and Jabrayil substations to connect Qubadli to the general energy system of Azerbaijan.

+In September 2026, construction began on a 3.34-hectare plot for the first residential complex, which includes 21 apartment buildings with 176 apartments.